The SSA Blue Book of Impairments

 The Blue Book is split into childhood and adult disabilities, or impairments, and includes requirements, basic information and an impairment listing overview.

 These listings that may qualify individuals for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).

 Readers of the Blue Book are assumed to be medical professionals like doctors, and the provided information is designed to help them understand more specifically what qualifications must be met to prove an individual is ‘totally disabled.’
 It is technical in nature.

 More detailed information about SSDI and SSI programs are included as well, along with how determinations are made regarding each program.

 If you need to file for disability benefits, the process can seem overwhelming and confusing.
 By hiring an advocate, such as a disability attorney, you can ensure you have the appropriate medical documentation to support your claim.
 Our attorneys will be by your side throughout the entire process.

-Contact the disability attorneys at Phillips Disability today for a free consultation.
+Contact a Social Security Disability lawyer at Phillips Disability today for a free consultation.
 Not only will our firm guide you through the eligibility process, but we will also walk you through the appeals process if your claim is rejected.